otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    form of a [Prekey Ensemble Retrieval](#prekey-ensemble-retrieval) message.
    Uses the instance tag of the retriever as the "receiver instance tag".
 1. The Prekey Server removes the selected Prekey Messages from its storage.
-It doesn't delete neither the Client nor the Prekey Profiles.
+It doesn't delete neither the Client nor the Prekey Profile.
 1. If there were no Prekey Ensembles in storage, the Client receives a "No Prekey Ensembles in Storage" message.
 It displays its human-readable part.
 1. If there were, the Client receives a "Prekey Ensemble Retrieval message":